New Tools for MicroRNA Functional Analysis

 mirVana™ miRNA Mimics and Inhibitors

 mirVana™ miRNA mimics and inhibitors provide a means to study the function of specific miRNAs in a range of organisms, and to validate their role in regulating target genes.
-Life Technologies has released the second generation of these products, which are more specific (mimics) and potent (inhibitors) than their predecessors. mirVana™ oligonucleotides, available in both in vitro and in vivo formulations, reflect the most up-to-date Sanger miRBase content.
+We have released the second generation of these products, which are more specific (mimics) and potent (inhibitors) than their predecessors. mirVana™ oligonucleotides, available in both in vitro and in vivo formulations, reflect the most up-to-date Sanger miRBase content.

 Mimics With Superior Specificity

 mirVana™ miRNA mimics are small, chemically modified double-stranded RNA molecules that are designed to mimic endogenous mature miRNAs, resulting in artificial down-regulation of target mRNA translation and accompanied, in some cases, by reduction in transcript levels.
 Like natural miRNAs, these mimics have two strands—the mature strand, which is functional and used by the Argonaute (Ago) protein to target mRNAs; and the star strand, which is nonfunctional and is cleaved and expelled from the complex.
 The chemical modifications in mirVana™ miRNA mimics inactivate the star strand to help ensure that the guide strand (representing the desired mature miRNA) is taken up by Ago to produce the miRNA effect (Figure 1). mirVana™ miRNA mimics are designed to produce maximum and consistent effects at concentrations as low as 0.3 nM, and are available individually or as libraries.